viacheslavpleshkov/laravel-wordsmith/readme.md

 1. Run this command `php artisan key:generate`
 1. Set your database credentials in your `.env` file
 1. Set your redis credentials in your `.env` file
-1. Set your mail credentials in your `.env` file
+1. Set your mail credentials in your `.env`
 1. Set your algolia credentials in your `.env` file
 1. Set your pusher credentials in your `.env` file
+1. Set your reCAPTCHA v3 credentials in your `.env` file
 1. Set your amazon s3 credentials in your `.env` file
 1. Set your `APP_URL` in your `.env` file
 1. Set your `APP_DEBUG` in your `.env` file with the value `true`